 • The maximum number of delete requests per environment is 1 per hour.

-• For the specific timeframes where delete operation is undergoing & data ingestion happens; there might be data inconsistencies. vice versa is also true.
+• For the specific time frames where delete operation is undergoing and data ingestion happens, there might be data inconsistencies, and vice versa.

-• For Private cloud offering, Delete is asynchronous process and it will take upto 1 day for deleting timeseries data.
+• For Private Cloud, Delete is an asynchronous process and it will take upto 1 day for deleting timeseries data.

 Data Ingest Recommendations